-But when asked for her proper songwriting influences, and HTK strays all over the map, mentioning girl groups of yesteryear, Waylon and Willie, her penchant for stream-of-consciousness lyrical flow and non-standard song structures all within the space of the same extended breath.
+But when asked for her proper songwriting influences, and HTK strays all over the map, mentioning girl groups of yesteryear, Waylon and Willie, and her penchant for stream-of-consciousness lyrical flow all within the space of the same extended breath.
 “I guess it’s funny, but a lot of the people I credit as my influences are my influences more for the way they interpret songs than for the way they wrote songs.
 George Jones, Loretta Lynn — they didn’t always write the songs they sang, but they were great interpreters.
 When I’m writing, I like to put on Waylon Jennings or Willie Nelson.
 They’re the same way.
 Great songwriters, but also greater interpreters.
 There was an honesty and a simplicity in the way they came across.”

 “What’s challenging is that I want people to like me,” she says.
 “So I’m trying to write things I think people will like, and it just doesn’t feel authentic.
 It feels like I can’t get to the heart of what I’m trying to say.
 So I’m writing a lot of shitty songs right now, terrible songs that I will probably eventually tear up and rework into something that is more ‘me.'”